You are here:

 - Pemphigus foliaceus involves crusted sores or fragile blisters that often appear first on the face and scalp and later on the chest and other parts of the body.
 Unlike pemphigus vulgaris, blisters do not form in the mouth.
 The sores are superficial and often itchy, and are rarely as painful as pemphigus vulgaris blisters.
 There may also be loose, moist scales on the skin.

 - IgA pemphigus is a blistering disorder in which a different type of antibody binds to the cell surface of epidermal cells.
-This disease is different from other forms of pemphigus because it involves a different type of antibody (called IgA) than other types.
+This disease is different from other forms of pemphigus because it involves a different type of antibody (called immunoglobulin A or IgA) than other types.
 The disease may result in blisters similar to those seen in pemphigus foliaceus, or it may involve many small bumps containing pus.
 This is the most benign, or least harmful, form of pemphigus.

 - Paraneoplastic pemphigus is a rare disease that is distinct from pemphigus, but shares some features of it.
 It occurs in people with certain types of cancer, including some lymphomas and leukemias.
 It often involves severe ulcers of the mouth and lips, cuts and scarring of the lining of the eye and eyelids, and skin blisters.
 Because the antibodies also target the membranes lining the airways, patients may develop life-threatening problems in the lungs.
 This disease is different from pemphigus, and the antibodies in the blood are different.
 Special tests may be needed to identify paraneoplastic pemphigus.